 - the national picture

 - what to consider when choosing your options

-- the Options timeline 2021
+- · the Options timeline

 - looking towards your future career starts now

 - where you can get careers guidance

 - where to get further advice

-Pages 10-26 are details about every subject on offer.
-Please look at how subjects are assessed, this should roughly match your strengths when selecting a subject.
+Pages 11-31 are details about every subjects on offer.
+Please look at how subjects are assessed, this should roughly match your strengths when selecting a subject

-All options will be submitted on line.
+All options will be submitted via Microsoft Forms.
 You can submit your application at any time after careful consideration.
-Please ensure that your application is submitted by noon on Friday 5 March.
+Please ensure that your application is submitted by the Easter Holidays.